ApoorvaD90/TravelMemoryApplication/README.md

 # Documentation and Screenshots for Travel memory application
 All the screenshots and steps for the assignment are added to the word document with title 'Documentation_for_TravelMemory_App'

+# Architecture Diagram
+Architecture Diagram for the flow is added to the repo with title 'TravelMemoryArchitecture'